GabDug/MaterialIconsLibrary/README.md

 	<img alt="GitHub Workflow Status" src="https://img.shields.io/github/workflow/status/dugnychon/MaterialIconsLibrary/Build%20&%20Deploy?style=flat-square">
 </p>

+> This project is archived and no longer maintained.

 ## About

 This project aims to create a simple library of all Material Icons.